torrentkino/dnsblock/README.md

 dnsblock reads /etc/dnsblock and $HOME/.dnsblock in that particular order.
 Both files get parsed if they exist.

-## CHROMIUM NOTES

-chromium seems to use its own DNS resolver and bypasses the DNS resolver of your operating system.
-You can disable this behaviour by surfing to *chrome://flags/*.
-Disable the *experimental asynchronous DNS client*.

-## FIREFOX NOTES
+## CHROME NOTES

-Firefox offers the following plugins, that make your surfing experience extremely uncomfortable. :)

-	* NoScript
-	* RequestPolicy
-	* CookieMonster
-	* Certificate Patrol
-	* DNSSEC TLSA Validator
-	* Various Adblockers
+Chrome acts like a full featured OS within your OS and comes with its own DNS resolver.
+It was once possible to use the Linux OS DNS resolver.
+But it seems like this feature has been disabled now.
+Search for *experimental asynchronous DNS client* and *chrome://flags*.